Forsttt/Homepage/README.md

 # Homepage

-a work in progress personal page with some information about myself.
+Hi, my name is Szymon Forst and this is a work in progress, personal page with some information about myself.

 https://forsttt.github.io/Homepage/

 preview

 ![preview](https://user-images.githubusercontent.com/98844626/153913619-c296d735-3f83-4543-8708-9b18d42a0e73.png)

-## Szymon Forst